4ms/pcb-rules/DXF import/how-to-export-dxf-in-AI.md

 3. Paste the objects and drag them to a new place on the screen

 4. With all desired objects still highlighted, go to "Object" in the Menu and select "Ungroup".
-Do this a total of three times.
+Repeat this until "Ungroup" is greyed out.

 5. Change fill to empty and change stroke to black - you can find this under "Window" in the menu and select "Color".
 Note that some objects may remain gray.
 This hasn't caused a problem yet.